 Band Pass Equalisation - cleaning audio channels

-How to prepare your audio for mixing with band pass cleaning and matching filter slopes for optimum responses.
+How to prepare your audio for mixing by using band pass equalisation for cleaning and making sure to shape the filter slopes to match the audio's response.

 One of the most important processes in music production is that of using corrective equalisation to remove redundant and problematic frequencies from audio prior to mixing.
 We refer to this process as cleaning.